papermerge/documentation/docs/setup/ansible.md

 Playbook was tested in vagrant environment, with Ubuntu 22.04 as target host.
 Ansible config file is not in repository, you need to create one.
-Here is an example of ansible config file:
+Here is an example of Ansible config file:

 ```
 [defaults]